When is the Star Wars Cassian Andor series coming to Disney+?

 “Going back home, facing the idea of my character being gone.
 My kids won’t look me in the eye, sadly.
 But we’re here, and we’re going to look younger, which is amazing.”

 However what can we count on from the Cassian Andor sequence?
 What different characters will return, and what’s it about?
-Take a look at every little thing we all know to date under.
+Try every little thing we all know to date under.

 When is the Cassian Andor/Okay-2SO sequence coming to Disney ?

-At the moment unknown, although it’s set to start filming in London in 2020.
-Given these timings, it appears doubtless the sequence will debut a while in 2021.
+Presently unknown, although it’s set to start filming in London in 2020.
+Given these timings, it appears seemingly the sequence will debut a while in 2021.

 - EVERY new Star Wars film and TV sequence introduced to date